Requesting candidature changes

 Candidates will be notified of the intention to terminate candidature and will be given the opportunity to respond.

-On receiving a recommendation from a Dean (Research), the Dean, Griffith Graduate Research School will determine whether the candidature be terminated, or whether that candidature may continue.
-If the Dean, Griffith Graduate Research School decides candidature may continue they may prescribe special conditions that must be fulfilled – for example, in the case of a Doctoral candidate, the candidate may be offered admission to one of the University's Masters Degree (Research) programs rather than termination of candidature.
+On receiving a recommendation from a Dean (Research), the Dean, GGRS will determine whether the candidature be terminated, or whether that candidature may continue.
+If the Dean, GGRS decides candidature may continue they may prescribe special conditions that must be fulfilled.
+For example, in the case of a Doctoral candidate, the candidate may be offered admission to one of the University's Masters Degree (Research) programs rather than termination of candidature.

 Termination of candidature is noted on academic transcripts.
 Candidates have the right to appeal against a decision to terminate candidature.